segreeeen/XenforoJavaAPI/README.md

 __IMPORTANT!  *This is not an official library by Xenforo Ltd.*__

 ### About:
-As the popular forum software Xenoforo (see link in Sources Section) unfortunately does not have an API, for creating bots or other third party applications, we are currently working on a simple and lightweight http-based approach to access the forum and it's functionalities.
+As the popular forum software Xenoforo (see link in Sources Section) unfortunately does not have a built-in API, for creating bots and other third party applications, we are currently working on a simple and lightweight HTTP-based approach to access the forum and it's functionalities without the need to modify the target forum in any way.
+Just enter the URL and the library handles the rest.

 ### Status